grafana/alloy/docs/sources/tutorials/get-started.md

 ## Get started with {{% param "PRODUCT_NAME" %}}

-This tutorial will walk you through configuring Alloy to collect logs from your local machine and report logs to Loki running in the local Grafana Stack.
+This tutorial shows you how to configure Alloy to collect logs from your local machine and send them to Loki, running in a local Grafana stack.
 This process will enable you to query and visualize the logs sent to Loki using the Grafana dashboard.

 To follow this tutorial, you must have a basic understanding of Alloy and telemetry collection in general.
 You should also be familiar with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
-You don't need to know about the
-{{< param "PRODUCT_NAME" >}} [configuration syntax][configuration] concepts.
+You don't need to know about the {{< param "PRODUCT_NAME" >}} [configuration syntax][configuration] concepts.

 ## Prerequisites